HaloV01d/Pathfinding-Visualizer-A-vs-Dijkstra/README.md

 ### Performance Metrics

-The application displays real-time statistics for each algorithm:
+The application displays comprehensive statistics for each algorithm below its panel:
-- **Execution Time**: How long the algorithm took to find the path
+- **Execution Time**: How long the algorithm took to find the path (in seconds)
-- **Nodes Expanded**: Number of nodes explored during the search
+- **Nodes Expanded**: Number of nodes explored/closed during the search (shown in red)
-- **Path Length**: Length of the final path found
+- **Path Length**: Number of steps in the final path found (shown in purple)
-- **Cost**: Accumulated cost of nodes in path
+- **Cost**: Total accumulated cost of the path considering terrain weights (sum of weights along purple path)

 ## 📁 Project Structure